 I play golf, though currently irregularly, mostly at Stoke-by-Nayland golf club.
 I live in hope of getting my handicap back down to 7, which is what it was when I was an 18-year-old!
 I also occasionally play tennis with Christine, who plays in the teams at Dedham tennis club and beats me easily (sigh).

 My other main leisure interests are photography, travelling and architecture (well, looking at interesting buildings and photographing them, preferably in exotic locations).
-I'm a member of Alresford Camera Club — but don't confuse enthusiasm with talent: I regularly fail to do well in the club competitions. ;-) Having said that, I somwhow managed to win the Best of the Best award for the best photograph in club competitions for the 2010-11 season.
-It just goes to prove that if you take enough pictures, eventually one of them will be good!
+I'm a member of Alresford Camera Club — but don't confuse enthusiasm with talent: I regularly fail to do well in the club competitions. ;-) Having said that, I somwhow managed to win the Best of the Best award for the best photograph in club competitions for the 2010–11 season.
 In case you're interested, a small version of the winning photograph is reproduced below.
 It is suitably exotic: people fishing on Lake Umayo, taken with my trusty D300 at the Sillustani pre-Inca site near Lake Titicaca in Peru.
 Oh, and you can forget all that guff about good lighting only being available within half an hour of sunrise or sunset: this was taken shortly after noon!

 I'm generally a lousy cook but occasionally manage to throw together a Thai meal.
 Thanks to Saint Delia, I also bake all my own bread.
 Sadly, I developed an allergy to alcohol in my mid-20s, which makes me popular ferrying people to and from events around Christmas.

 I write with a pen.
 You know, ink and stuff.
 Italic.
 Nib like a small spade.